 Flexible-working arrangements will be considered.
-You should discuss your needs with the hiring manager if you are invited to interview be in London a few times a week.
-6. Can I claim back any expenses incurred during the recruitment process?
+You should discuss your needs with the hiring manager if you are invited to interview

-- 4. Will the role involve travel?
-Yes - travel to hubs across the UK. - You can be based in any of our DWP Digital hubs: London, Manchester, Leeds, Newcastle and Blackpool.
-Please note that you will be required to
+4. Will the role involve travel?

+Yes - travel to hubs across the UK.

+You can be based in any of our DWP Digital hubs: London, Manchester, Leeds, Newcastle and Blackpool.

+Please note that you will be required to be in London a few times a week.